 Nancy Ryder moved to the Ozarks in 1993 and has been photographing since high school.
 Her camera is never far away, as she captures everything from nature to people to food and anything else that comes her way.
 She considers photography a great passion, one that enables her to capture God's beauty and share it with others.
 Nancy is a working pastry chef/kitchen supervisor at College of the Ozarks.
 In addition to making beautiful and delicious cakes, she is an excellent photographer!
 Click here to see Nancy's art.

 Paula Buzenius began photographing in 1999 when digital photography was is in its infancy.
 As that industry progressed, so did her equipment, skill and passion.
 She is originally from Brookfield, IL and lived in Dallas for many years where she served on the board of the Dallas Camera Club before moving to the Ozarks several years ago.
 She has received many awards from juried competitions and has been published in the American Photographic Journal, Wildlife in Focus and others.
 Her wildlife and nature prints are exquisite.
 Click here to see Paula's art.

 Kirk Phillip had a first grade teacher who recognized his artistic talents, and he won an award for a paper cowboy he made.
 A few years later, he took some art classes and improved his skills.
-Eventually, he graduated from College of the Ozarks with a degree in Graphic Art.
+He served in the Army National Guard and graduated from College of the Ozarks with a degree in Graphic Art.
 Today he is an EMT in Branson West and continues to use his artistic talents.
-Click here to see Kirk's art.
+Click here to see Kirk's patriotic wood art.